HumanCellAtlas/metadata-schema/docs/committers.md

 **Who should be reading this document?**
  - HCA DCP internal developers
+ - HCA DCP wranglers

 **What *isn't* in this document?**
 - Description of what defines [major, minor, and patch changes](evolution.md#schema-versioning) to the metadata schema
 - Directions for [reporting bugs](contributing.md#reporting-bugs) in the metadata schema
+- Directions for the [review process](https://github.com/HumanCellAtlas/dcp2/blob/main/docs/dcp2_operating_procedures.rst#15review-process-overview) of the metadata schema changes
+- Directions for the [release process](https://github.com/HumanCellAtlas/metadata-schema/blob/master/docs/release_process.md) of metadata schema PRs

 ## General steps of the update process

 1. **Receive request for update to the metadata standard.** A person (the "Contributor") can suggest changes to the metadata standards via three main routes:
     1. Create a GitHub issue on the metadata-schema repo for either [updates](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=schema_update.md) or [new schemas](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=new_schema.md)
     1. Email the HCA DCP helpdesk at [data-help@humancellaltas.org](mailto:data-help@humancellaltas.org)
-    1. Make a pull request against the develop branch of the metadata-schema GitHub repo
+    1. Make a pull request against the staging branch of the metadata-schema GitHub repo

     There are two main types of suggestions: (1) **updates** to existing schemas and (2) addition of **new** schema(s).